rlorimier/portifolio1_dogsvillage/README.md

   1) Logged in my GitHub page, clicked in Repositories then New.
   2) Typed a name for the respository, selected Public and Add README file, then Create repository.
   3) On my GitHub Desktop, selected Add and then Clone a repository.
-  4) On my Visual Studio Code (VSC), selected Open Folder and then selected the new created folder.
+  4) On my Visual Studio Code (VSC), selected Open Folder and then selected the new created folder to start coding.
-  5) Started coding.

 - The steps to commit and push commits:
   1) Every alteration on the files was being saved automatically.
   2) GitHub Desktop is connected with VSC and showns every changes made on the files.
   3) After every significant amount of coding is time for local commits:
      - On GitHub Desktop, type in a name for the commit and click Commit to Main.
   4) After a work day, the last local commit is done and then click in Push Origim to commit all local commits to GitHub repository.

 - To Deploy:
   1) On GitHub website, select the repository and then click Settings.
   2) On the left side menu, click Pages.
   3) At Source, select the option Main and then Save.
   4) The page is reloaded and will show the link for your website.
-The link might take a few minutes to work properly.
+The link takes a few minutes to work properly.